GaroPpo/Gatsby-Cloud/content/pages/about.md

 ![Eric Liputra](https://avatars.githubusercontent.com/u/17180240?v=4#img-thumbnail)

-Hello 👋 , My Name is Eric Liputra.
+Hello :wave: , My Name is Eric Liputra.
 A young professional who loves challenges.
 Someone who’s willing to learn anything either related to Computer Science or other disciplines.
 A team player who’s also independent.

 > “The people who are crazy enough to think they can change the world are the ones who do.” - <b>Steve jobs</b>